-If any of you are like me, knowing how is vinegar made is something that may peak your interest a little bit.
-There are different types of vinegar.
-The basic part of the vinegar is the same.
-Then other things will be added based on the type of vinegar that is being made.
+If any of you are like me, knowing how vinegar is made is something that may pique your interest a little bit.
+There are different types of vinegar, and the fundamental part of the vinegar is the same.

-The process for making vinegar starts with wine or fruit juice, depending on what is being used for flavoring, to vinegar.
-The different types of vinegar include: wine, cider or distilled vinegar.
-The amount of vinegar used for each of the different types of vinegar based on what type of vinegar.
-Some of the different ingredients include things like apple cider, herbs and even fruit, the amount is based on what is needed to make the different types of vinegar unique.
+The process for making vinegar starts with wine or fruit juice.
+The different types of vinegar include wine, cider, or distilled vinegar: the amount of vinegar used for each of the different kinds of vinegar based on what type of vinegar.
+Some of the various ingredients include apple cider, herbs, and even fruit; the amount is based on what is needed to make the different types of vinegar unique.

 For example, when making Cider vinegar, the cider is left open at room temperature in containers such as vats.
-During the months that follow the juices ferment into what we know as alcohol and then it will be oxidized into acetic acid.
-It is a chemical process that the ethyl alcohol goes through a partial oxidation to a acetaldehyde.
-Then it goes to acetic acid in the final stage.
+During the months that follow, the juices ferment into what we know as alcohol, and then it will be oxidized into acetic acid.
+It is a chemical process in the ethyl alcohol that goes through partial oxidation to acetaldehyde, and then it goes to acetic acid in the final stage.

 The French process is mostly the same.
-But it will also add fruit juice periodically to batches of raw vinegar that is stored in various barrels.
-Then while the juice sours it will be skimmed off the top and moved.
-It doesn’t matter what process is used.
-It is important to make sure that oxygen is infused as much as possible to it.
+But it will also add fruit juice periodically to batches of raw vinegar stored in various barrels.
+Then while the juice sours, it will be skimmed off the top and moved.
+It doesn’t matter what process is used, and it is essential to make sure that oxygen is infused as much as possible.

-Some of the alcohol that is used include diluted forms of beer, rice and wine.
-The bacterium that is in the bubbles is what helps to ferment the other items and then makes it into the vinegar.
-The temperature is very important when it comes to making the vinegar just right.
+Some of the alcohol include diluted forms of beer, rice, and wine.
+The bacterium in the bubbles helps to ferment the other items and then make them into vinegar.
+The temperature is critical when it comes to making the vinegar just right.

-Some methods and/or processes include: The Orleans method, submerged fermentation method and even the generator method.
-With the different methods available, there are the different types that can be made and they way they function are all different.
+Some methods and processes include The Orleans method, submerged fermentation method, and even the generator method.
+The different types made with the various techniques available and the way they function is all different.

 Vinegar can be used as a flavoring, and it is also commonly used in marinades and salad dressings.
-Vinegar also has many household uses and there are plenty of folk vinegar cures which make it an ideal item to keep in your cupboard for its variety of uses.
+Vinegar also has many household uses, and there are plenty of folk vinegar cures that make it an ideal item to keep in your cupboard for its variety of services.

 The Different Types of Vinegar

-There are many types of vinegar to choose from, and each come with their own uses and health benefits.
-Some healthier vinegars you can use.
+There are many types of vinegar to choose from, and each comes with its uses and health benefits.
+Some healthier kinds of vinegar you can use.

 Apple cider vinegar

-Apple cider vinegar is one of the more popular among other vinegars known for health benefits.
-That’s because this vinegar, when properly diluted, is safe for human and animal consumption and offers a great nutritional supply of different vitamins and minerals.
+Apple cider vinegar is one of the more popular among other vinegar known for its health benefits.
+That’s because this vinegar, when properly diluted, is safe for human and animal consumption and offers a tremendous nutritional supply of different vitamins and minerals.

-It can be used to refresh skin and smooth hair, as well as aiding in digestive issues and a loss of appetite.
-It can help relieve the ache of gout, and is a well appreciated anti-bacterial agent.
-That makes it good not only for cooking in the kitchen, but cleaning it afterward.
+It can be used to refresh skin and smooth hair and aid in digestive issues and a loss of appetite.
+It can help relieve the ache of gout and is a well-appreciated antibacterial agent.
+That makes it suitable not only for cooking in the kitchen but cleaning it afterward.

-Balsamic vinegar is one of the most popular vinegars in cooking.
+Balsamic vinegar is one of the most popular kinds of vinegar in cooking.
 This kind of vinegar also has an antibacterial quality that makes it trusted for some cleaning as well as for health benefits.
 Balsamic vinegar is also antiviral.
 This makes it quite effective when treating certain wounds or injuries.